 traditionally our principal source of new business – but

 also in the emerging markets such as China, India and Russia.
 There

 are plenty of reasons to be optimistic for the future however we

 must not rest on our laurels but continue to drive forwards to

 ensure that the Island retains its place as a leading international

 Mr Niven also believes that Guernsey has benefited from the

-greater certainty provided by the agreement for the framework of
+greater certainty provided by the framework agreement for the

-the EU's Alternative Investment Fund Managers (AIFM) Directive.
+EU's Alternative Investment Fund Managers (AIFM) Directive.
+He

-He adds that there is much work still to do in relation to the
+adds that there is much work still to do in relation to the details

 regulator mean that Guernsey is well positioned.